 It is so with every meditator that start out.
 Including myself.

-But, little by little, you will start have short periods of time where you mind is focused on your chosen object of meditation.
+But, little by little, you will start to have short periods of time where your mind is focused on your chosen object of meditation.
 This is a clear sign of progress.

 If this happens, you know that you are definitely doing it the meditation right.

 In this stage, improvement is just by applying the basic instructions.
-So reviewing them and making a strong commitment in the beginning of the meditation to apply them will help you go forward.
+So reviewing them and making a strong commitment at the beginning of the meditation to apply them will help you go forward.

 Third meditation level

 Stage three are all about reducing the length of the distractions.